 41) How much is an email list worth?

-The exact worth of an email list depends on how engaged the subscribers are and how passionate they are for your business line.
-You can calculate the worth of your email list by gauging two important metrics, click through rates and sales page conversion rates.
+The exact worth of an email list depends on how engaged the subscribers are and how passionate they are about your business line.
+You can calculate the worth of your email list by gauging two important metrics, click-through rates, and sales page conversion rates.

 42) How long has email been around?

-Email has been around since the last 47 years.
-The first email was sent by Ray Tomlinson (the same man who invented it) in 8th June, 1971.
+The email has been around for the last 47 years.
+The first email was sent by Ray Tomlinson (the same man who invented it) on 8th June 1971.